I. Scope of the Guidelines

 i.
 Its functions, activities and projects;

-If the Secretary-General considers the application to be in conformity with the Criteria for Accreditation, it shall be referred to the appropriate ASEAN Sectoral Body or ASEAN Organ for its recommendation to the Committee of Permanent Representatives to ASEAN (CPR) for its consideration and approval.
-When an appropriate ASEAN Sectoral Body or ASEAN Organ cannot be identified, the Secretary-General shall consider the application and make the appropriate recommendations to the CPR for its consideration and approval.
+8. If the Secretary-General considers the application to be in conformity with the Criteria for Accreditation, it shall be referred to the appropriate ASEAN Sectoral Body or ASEAN Organ for its recommendation to the Committee of Permanent Representatives to ASEAN (CPR) for its consideration and approval.
+When an appropriate ASEAN Sectoral Body cannot be identified, the ASEAN Secretariat, in consultation with the CPR Working Group, shall consider the application and make the appropriate recommendations to the CPR for its consideration and approval.

-Once accreditation is granted by way of a written letter from the Secretary- General of ASEAN to the entity concerned, the entity shall be considered as an Entity Associated with ASEAN under Article 16 of the ASEAN Charter and be listed in Annex 2 of the ASEAN Charter.
+9. Once accreditation is granted by way of a written letter from the Secretary-General of ASEAN to the entity concerned, the entity shall be considered as an Entity Associated with ASEAN under Article 16 of the ASEAN Charter and be listed in Annex 2 of the ASEAN Charter.

 a.
 It may engage with ASEAN in accordance with the Rules of Procedure and Criteria for Engagement;

 b.
 It may use the name “ASEAN”, display the official ASEAN flag and emblem, and play the ASEAN Anthem consistent with prevailing ASEAN Guidelines;